jjvelezo/jjvelezo/README.md

 - I’m learning Python and other languages 🤔

-- I speak in Spanish, English and I'm learning German 🎓
+- I speak in Spanish and English

-- I love playing different sports ⚽️
+- I PLAY different sports ⚽️